Two-stage least squares with treatment-covariate interactions for treatment effect heterogeneity: Abstract

 \section{Abstract}

 Treatment effect heterogeneity with respect to covariates is common in instrumental variable (IV) analyses.
-An intuitive approach, which we term the interacted two-stage least squares (\tsls), is to postulate a linear working model of the outcome on the treatment, covariates, and treatment-covariate interactions, and instrument it by the IV, covariates, and IV-covariate interactions.
-We clarify the causal interpretation of the \itss under the local average treatment effect (LATE) framework when the IV is valid conditional on the covariates.
-Our contributions are threefold.
-First, we show that the interacted \tslss with centered covariates is consistent for estimating the LATE if either of the following conditions holds: (i) \condiv; (ii) \condo.
-In particular, condition (i) is satisfied if either (ia) the covariates are categorical or (ib) the IV is randomly assigned.
-In contrast, existing \tslss procedures with an additive second stage only recover weighted averages of the conditional LATEs that generally differ from the LATE.
-Second, we show that the coefficients of the treatment-covariate interactions from the \itss are consistent for estimating \hte \wrt covariates among compliers if either condition (i) or condition (ii) holds.
-Moreover, we connect the \tslss estimator with the weighting perspective in \cite{abadie2003semiparametric} and establish the necessity of condition (i) in the absence of additional assumptions on the outcome model.
-Third, leveraging the consistency guarantees of the interacted \tslss for categorical covariates, we propose a stratification strategy based on the IV propensity score to approximate the LATE and \hte \wrt the IV propensity score when neither condition (i) nor condition (ii) holds.
+An intuitive approach, which we call the {\it interacted two-stage least squares} (\tsls), is to postulate a working linear model of the outcome on the treatment, covariates, and treatment-covariate interactions, and instrument it using the IV, covariates, and IV-covariate interactions.
+We clarify the causal interpretation of the \its\ under the local average treatment effect (LATE) framework when the IV is valid conditional on the covariates.
+Our main findings are threefold.
+First, we show that the coefficients on the treatment-covariate interactions from the \its\ are consistent for estimating \hte\ \wrt\ covariates among compliers for any outcome-generating process if and only if \condivf, referred to as the {\it linear IV-covariate interactions} condition.
+Second, assuming that the covariate vector has dimension $K$ and includes a constant term, we show that the linear IV-covariate interactions condition holds only if the IV propensity score takes at most $K$ distinct values.
+As a result, this condition is difficult to satisfy beyond two special cases: (a) the covariates are categorical with $K$ levels, or (b) the IV is randomly assigned.
+These results underscore the difficulty of interpreting regression coefficients from specifications with treatment-covariate interactions when the covariates are not saturated and the IV is not unconditionally randomized, absent correct specification of the outcome model.
+Third, as an application of our theory, we show that the \its\ with demeaned covariates is consistent for estimating the LATE under the linear IV-covariate interactions condition.

 {\it Keywords:} Conditional average treatment effect, instrumental variable, local average treatment effect, potential outcome, treatment effect variation